 The technical problems have been assessed and we are trying to solve them.
 One of the main challenges is smart collecting and combining unintelligently scattered bio-resourses feedstock utilisation into a single place.
 And, if connecting a complimentary feedstock supply to our current industries remains a challenge, then innovation must happen on the product-side too.

 Green Grow has a solution.
 The pilot has been multi-awarded nationally and internationally and is partly financed by an Innovation Grant from Highlands and Island Enterprise.

 Green Grow, after two years of successfully prototyping with a well known Speyside Whisky Distillery, is now in the process to scale up the system with a modular 'ready to grow service' dedicated to rural communities retailers, farmers, brewery and whisky industry and whoever - but not only - has residual heat to be reallocated in growing system shipping containers.

-Green Grow is becoming a Club and a Biorefinery, a new initiative aimed at developing all aspects of rural community life and ensuring, while empowering, the sustainability of each community.
+Green Grow is a new initiative aimed at developing all aspects of rural community life and ensuring, while empowering, the sustainability of each community.

 It is a dynamic process focused on maximising wasted bio-resources, food and energy supply.

 Aspects directly related to the most critical social issues affecting sustainable development: poverty, job creation, income levels, access to social services, gender disparity, population growth, agricultural production, climate change, the environment, security issues and migration.

 Green Grow Club innovation is a model where we applied appropriately circular economy principles, to realise a profitable business for rural communities, farmers and other stakeholders.

 This innovative approach works towards stabilising social and climate issues in rural and urban areas.
 The combination of clean technologies and sustainable development enables a small community or farmers to self-finance themselves with food production, improving waste management and rebuild natural capital, with producing top soil and biodiversity.